 Here is a quick overview of the key differences:

 Sole proprietorship.
 A sole proprietorship is the simplest business form, with no distinction between the owner and the business.
-Unlike an LLC, a sole proprietorship does not offer personal liability protection, so the owner’s assets are at risk if the business incurs debt or legal issues.
+So, when comparing a sole proprietorship vs. LLC, one key difference is that a sole proprietorship does not offer personal liability protection, which is why the owner’s assets are at risk if the business incurs debt or legal issues.

 Partnership.
 In a partnership, two or more people share ownership and responsibility for the business.
 Like a sole proprietorship, partnerships do not provide personal liability protection unless structured as a family limited partnership or limited liability partnership (LLP).